roman-mueller/puppet4-sandbox/README.md

 # About
-This is a playground repository to get more familiar with Puppet 4, future parser, puppetdb, MCollective and puppetserver 2.
+This is a playground repository to get more familiar with Puppet 4, future parser, PuppetDB, MCollective and puppetserver 2.
 It is intended to be a quick way to spawn up a fully working Puppet 4 environment.

 In the Vagrantfile there are 2 VMs defined.